 2. Large-Scale SVM Regression [Bottou 2010] Bottou demonstrated that a stochastic gradient descent solver for a variety of learning problems (including support vector machine optimization) is able to scale to extremely large datasets, while converging to the predictive performance of traditional optimization algorithms.

-3. Large-Scale L-Regularized Learning [Shalev-Shwartz 2009] Stochastic coordinate descent (a method related to stochastic gradient descent, but with a slightly different update rule), can be used to learn sparse regression models, with small training-times, even for data sets where both the dimensionality and the number of training-points is large.
+3. Large-Scale L-Regularized Learning [Shalev-Shwartz 2009] Stochastic coordinate descent (a method related to stochastic gradient descent, but with a slightly different update rule), can be used to learn sparse regression models, with small training times, even for data sets where both the dimensionality and the number of training points is large.

-Validation testing of InferNet predictions: The net effect of these machine-learning analyses will be to find the weighting of different factors (e.g. that correlation of source edges is more important than gene sequence orthology), that will lead us to infer that two genes in some target species t are co-expressed.
-To determine which machine learning method is best, we will test them first on the data-rich species in “leave-out” experiments.
-In leave out data validation, to assess the quality of our predictions, we compare the predicted results (e.g. inferred edges in the target species t) that use no expression experiments from the target species, with the results from the experiments in the target species (see Table X).
+Validation testing of InferNet predictions: The net effect of these machine-learning analyses will be to find the weighting of different factors (e.g. that correlation of source edges is more important than gene sequence orthology), that will lead us to estimate the correlation between two genes in some target species t.
+To determine which machine learning method is best, we will test them first on the data-rich species in “hide-the-answer” experiments.
+That is, we compare the predicted results (e.g. inferred edges in the target species t) that use no expression experiments (hide-the-answer) from the target species with the results from the experiments in the target species (see Table X).
 This analysis gives us precision and recall data to quantify the success of our prediction methods.

 Pilot study of InferNet: In our pilot study, we tried to infer Pearson correlation edges in a “target” species Soy, knowing correlation edges in a “source” species Arabidopsis, trained using another data-rich species (Medicago), and the gene-by-gene orthology between genes in Arabidopsis and both Medicago and Soy (Fig. X).
 We selected these three species as an initial proof of concept because (i) there is ample and reliable Affymetrix data for each enabling us to validate our predictions, and (ii) Medicago and Soybean -- both legumes -- are quite closely related.
 The equation for network inference is trained using Arabidopsis and Medicago under an L-Regularized learning algorithm [Shalev-Shwartz 2009].
 Once we “learn” the rules for network structure using Arabidopsis and Medicago data, we applied this learned equation to infer edges in Soy.
 To test whether this approach worked, we evaluated the predictions using actual expression data from Soy.